Why is the PPTX file not reduced?

 We’ve taken a look at many archive apps for macOS and have found a free Quick Look extension that enables you to see the breakdown of the content within a PowerPoint file.
 To prepare your macOS for seeing your PPTX content, follow our easy 3-step guide to installing the BetterZip Quick Look extension.

-Jump into a folder to see what individual files are causing the size problem and follow the instructions below to compress what you find.
+Jump into a folder to see what individual files are causing the size problem and follow the instructions above to compress what you find.

 Images